 What’s especially telling about the co-living trend is it rejects the centrality of the nuclear family.
 Just look at the stats: people are getting married later, with the median age for marriage at 27 for women and 29 for men, up from 20 for women and 23 for men in 1960.
 Of course, there are those opting out of marriage entirely.
 A report released last month by the Pew Research Center reported that 25% of millennials are likely to never be married – a sign that career may be trumping starting a family.

 So when you add the 2008 financial crisis, a subsequent housing crisis, and a side serving of student debt, you get single millennials looking for creative living situations, like buying affordable digs in the suburbs (hipsurbia), and more recently, co-living.

-According to a March 2019 report from Apartment List, the median monthly rent for a two-bedroom apartment in New York City is $2,499, compared to $1,500 at Roomrs, a co-living space in the city.
-The latter price includes a furnished room, bills, utilities, laundry facility, high-speed internet, and smart house technology.
+According to Zumper, the average monthly rent for a two-bedroom apartment in New York City is about $4,500.
+But co-living services like Roomr provide more affordable rents, with prices that include a furnished room, bills, utilities, laundry facility, high-speed internet, and smart house technology.
 Some co-living spaces even include a gym and cleaning services.

 Co-living also provides other benefits that conventional housing doesn’t.
 The aforementioned co-living platform Common organizes your social life too, with weekly Sunday brunches, movie nights, neighborhood outings, and spontaneous TV binge-watching sessions.